bjyellin/Multilevel-PINNs/README.md

 You can choose the number of interpolation points where the losses are computed.

 **To Do: Describe which losses are computed on which points**

 -------------

 The following problems are implemented for the randomly initialized code:

+To run this code and control the parameters used for training, modify the "random_driver.py" file.

 problem = 'discontinuous'